The L Word: Season 4

 The L Word was renewed for a fourth season on February 2, 2006, and began filming on May 29, 2006.
-The season aired from January 7, 2007 to March 25, 2007, and introduces Jodi Lerner, a love interest for Bette; Phyllis Kroll, Bette's closeted new boss at California Art College; Paige Sobel, a love interest for Shane; Tasha Williams, a former Captain in the Army National Guard and love interest for Alice; and Papi, who has slept with the most women on The Chart.
+The season aired from January 7, 2007 to March 25, 2007, and introduces Jodi Lerner, a love interest for Bette; Phyllis Kroll, Bette's closeted new boss at California Art College; Paige Sobel, a love interest for Shane; Tasha Williams, a former captain in the Army National Guard and love interest for Alice; and Papi, who has slept with the most women on The Chart.
 Karina Lombard reprises her role for two episodes.

-Major storylines in the season include the adaptation of Lez Girls, an article written by Jenny for The New Yorker, into a film; Bette taking a job as a dean at California Art College; and Tasha's struggle to reconcile her military service with her sexuality under don't ask, don't tell.
+Major story lines in the season include the adaptation of Lez Girls, an article written by Jenny for The New Yorker, into a film; Bette taking a job as a dean at California Art College; and Tasha's struggle to reconcile her military service with her sexuality under don't ask, don't tell.

 Season 5

-The L Word was renewed for a fifth season on March 8, 2007, and began filming in summer 2007.
+The L Word was renewed for a fifth season on March 9, 2007, and began filming in summer 2007.
 The season aired from January 6, 2008 to March 23, 2008 and introduces Nikki Stevens, a closeted gay actress who portrays the lead role in Lez Girls.
 Adele Channing is also introduced, potentially by chance meeting Jenny at the Planet, and soon becoming her personal assistant.
 Papi and Angus were written out of the series.

-Major storylines in the season include Bette and Tina reconciling their relationship, Jenny being ousted from the production of Lez Girls, and Tasha's dishonorable discharge from the military.
+Major story lines in the season include Bette and Tina reconciling their relationship, Jenny being ousted from the production of Lez Girls, and Tasha's dishonorable discharge from the military.

 Season 6

-The sixth and final season of The L Word aired from January 18, 2009 to March 8, 2009.
+The sixth and final season of The L Word aired from January 18, 2009, to March 8, 2009.
 The season introduces Kelly Wentworth, Bette's college roommate, who attempts to open a gallery with her; Jamie Chen, a social worker who becomes involved in a love triangle with Alice and Tasha; and Marybeth Duffy and Sean Holden, detectives with the LAPD.

-The season is a whodunit storyline focused on the murder of Jenny.
+The season is a whodunit story line focused on the murder of Jenny.
 The events of the season are depicted as a flashback leading up to the night of the crime, with each episode focused around what could have potentially motivated each character to have killed Jenny.
 The series concludes without revealing the identity of her murderer.

 Interrogation tapes

 Following the series finale of The L Word, Showtime released a series of seven short videos depicting Bette, Alice, Tina, Nikki Shane being questioned by the police over Jenny's murder.
 The episodes were posted weekly on Showtime's website.
 Showtime additionally released an interview with L Word series creator Ilene Chaiken, released in two weekly installments.
-In the interview, Chaiken stated that Alice went to jail for Jenny's murder, but was not necessarily guilty of the crime.
+In the interview, Chaiken stated that Alice went to jail for Jenny's murder, but was not necessarily guilty of the crime..
+Originally aired Dec.
+18, 2008.